'Death threat' SMS scam

 These hoax death threats typically involve SMS text arriving out of the blue from what appears to be an international number.
 In some cases the number appears to be blocked.

 A typical message reads: "Someone paid me to kill you.
 If you want me to spare you, I'll give you two days to pay $5000.
 If you inform the police or anybody, you will die, I am monitoring you."

 Some of the messages are long and contain all the text, while others are broken up into shorter messages.
 Also, reports indicate the requested amount can vary from between $1000-$50,000.

 The scammers also provides payment details and an email address to their victims.

 This scam is designed to frighten the recipient and has already snared victims across Australia and in other countries.
 SCAMwatch urges you to warn your family, friends and colleagues about this scam.

 Anyone who has received emails or text messages of this nature should ignore them- don't respond and don't send any money to the scammers.

 The scammer may also ask you to provide personal information, including your banking details.
 SCAMwatch strongly urges you to ignore this request as your identity may be compromised, and you may risk being a victim of identity theft.

-If you have received any threats like this- visit the report a scam page or call the SCAMwatch hotline on 1300 795 995.
+If you have received any threats like this- visit the report a scam page.
 Noting the text and the phone number may assist in any investigations of the scam.